CanineAnimal/ga-committees/README.md

 # committees
-Database and scripts for updating WA committees and blockers thread. '''The below is woefully out of date.'''
+Database and scripts for updating WA committees and blockers thread. **The below is woefully out of date.**

 ## The database
 The database (named `wacdb` for WA committee database) uses SQLite.
 It contains the following tables: